webnazakazku/mango-presenter-tester/readme.md

 Listeners
 ----

-You can hook to some events by implementing `Mangoweb\Tester\PresenterTester\IPresenterTesterListener` interface.
+You can hook to some events by implementing `Webnazakazku\MangoTester\PresenterTester\IPresenterTesterListener` interface.
 Then you can e.g. modify test request or execute some implicit result checks.

 To register a listener, simply register it as a service in DI container (infrastructure container if you are using Mango Tester Infrastructure).